tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

 2. Too simple to capture complex relationships.

 In conclusion, a logistic regression can be seen as the first step of the path to a more complex model.
 It is often use as a mean to assess the complexity of a problem and obtain quick and rough results.

+In part of this series, we will cover the basic of deep learning and how we can leverage the basics of the logistic regression to implement more complex models.